redhydratechnologies/zipZack/README.md

 # zipZack
-A powerful, but time-consuming, zipper, fit for very large projects.
+A powerful, but time-consuming, zipper, fit for very large projects (extension: .jkhdr_zip.